-development seeking to maximise the potential of a site some measures have been implemented through the Draft Sheffield Plan as part of the site allocation process These include site conditions being added to sites Challenges Draft Sheffield Plan as part of the site allocation process These include site conditions being added to sites requiring BNG to delivered on site where a site is located in or adjacent to the future LNRS.
+While there will always be pressures on nature via development seeking to maximise the potential of a site, some measures have been implemented through the Draft Sheffield Plan as part of the site allocation process.
+These include site conditions being added to sites requiring BNG to delivered on site where a site is located in or adjacent to the future LNRS.
 This will help to protect, enhance and improve connectivity between habitats in the city.

-Lack of dedicated officer resource Administering BNG is a significant challenge and demanding of officer time.
+Lack of dedicated officer resource

+Administering BNG is a significant challenge and demanding of officer time.
 This will place substantial burdens on teams associated with the BNG process including Planning, Ecology and Legal.
-We need to review how teams are structured to ensure we can --- ------------ ---
+We need to review how teams are structured to ensure we can manage this as efficiently as possible.